 Corrected and Uncorrected Misstatements.
 Professional standards require us to accumulate all known and likely misstatements identified during the audit, other than those that are trivial, and communicate them to the appropriate level of management.
-We have communicated all known and likely adjustments to management, and all material adjustments have been reflected in the financial statements.
+There are no material adjustments and no uncorrected misstatements.